 The pervasiveness of such mental states also correlates to increasing physical health problems.
 Furthermore, technology, whether through the aid of wearables, trendy apps or conveniently packaged food doesn't address the root cause(s) of being sedentary, overweight or sick.

-What consumers ultimately desire is a community and comprehensive solutions to wellness.
+What consumers ultimately desire is a comprehensive solution and wellness community.
 As people learn that temporary diets, gimmicks, and fad fitness programs don't work in the long-run, fitness will be sought after more as a journey within, as opposed to simply manifesting an outward appearance.
 Instead, fitness will become a way to unplug.

 Like the farm-to-table movement in food, ultimately fitness patrons will come to realize that lasting results requires the proper mix of craft, quality, and authenticity.
 This means local wellness centers will need to bring together the pillars of health in a supportive and efficient manner.